 - Graham JM.
 Tummy time is important.
 Clinical Pediatrics.
 2006;45:119.

-- Positional plagiocephaly.
-National Institute of Child Healthy & Human Development. http://www.nichd.nih.gov/health/topics/positional_plagiocephaly.cfm.
-Accessed June 16, 2011.
+- Safe sleep for your baby.
+National Institute of Child Health & Human Development. http://www.nichd.nih.gov/sts/materials/Pages/default.aspx#providers.
+Accessed July 14, 2014.

 - Babies need tummy time.
 National Institute of Child Health & Human Development. http://www.nichd.nih.gov/sts/about/pages/tummytime.aspx.
 Accessed July 14, 2014.